eclipse-ee4j/openmq/README.md

 # Eclipse Open Message Queue

-Welcome to the home of Eclipse Open Message Queue (Eclipse Open MQ) on GitHub.
+Welcome to the home of Eclipse Open Message Queue (Eclipse OpenMQ&trade;) on GitHub.

 Eclipse Open MQ is a complete message-oriented middleware platform, offering high quality, enterprise-ready messaging.
 It is an implementation of the Jakarta Messaging specification (jormerly, Java Message Service),